As Gali Kling Schneider announced in her recent blog, we are making the move from SCN to the new community platform on October 10.

 For starters, this list identifies which content you might need to save and add back to the new community after it goes live.
 These bullets also indicate where some content types will end up in the new platform — and situations where you may need to do a little extra work with migrated content.

 - SCN avatars: Your picture won’t make the move.
-You’ll need to upload a picture in your new community profile.
+You’ll need to upload a picture in your new Former Member.
 You should save your SCN profile picture…or maybe take this opportunity to get a brand-new headshot.
 You can save your SCN avatar pic by going to your profile page, choosing your “bio” tab, right clicking the image, and selecting “Save image as…” (UPDATE: An earlier version of this post stated that profile pics in the beta platform will be wiped.
 This is not correct.
 All beta profile information — including the profile pic — will remain in the new platform.)

 - SCN blogs: We will migrate SCN blog posts written by members to the new blog solution.
 In many cases, these blogs will receive tags based on the spaces where they resided — so people can browse for them via topic.
 If an appropriate tag is not available (such as with personal blogs not associated with a space), the author will need to retag with one of the new primary tags.
 Please note that only public, published SCN posts will be migrated.
 Blogs in draft stage, awaiting moderation, scheduled to publish after migration, etc., will be lost, so please save them.
 Also, a post’s likes and views won’t be migrated, and the star-rating system is not part of the new platform.